SAP/WebClientDevGuide/README.md

 ### async sttOnFinalAudioData([blob, metadata])

 This function is called if `useMediaRecorder: true` was returned by `sttGetConfig` and will contain the final audio blob.
-Final means that the WebClient has stopped the MediaRecorder after this blob, most likely due to an automatic silence detection.
+Final means that the Web Client has stopped the MediaRecorder after this blob, most likely due to an automatic silence detection.

 | Parameter | Description |
 | ---- | ----------- |